-As noted previously, the General Fund and the Special Revenue Fund are the District's major funds.
+As noted previously, the General Fund, the Special Revenue Fund and the Construction Fund are the District's major funds.
 The Other Governmental Funds reflected in the financial statements consist of: the SEEK Fund, also known as the Capital Outlay Fund; the FSPK Fund, also known as the Building Fund; the District Activity Fund; the Student Activity Fund; and the Debt Service Fund.